espebra/scs/README.md

 * Automatic rebalancing if hosts are down is not necessary.
 It is sufficient to rebalance when hosts are added and/or removed from the configuration file.
 * Stateless is robust.

-## Cloudy roadmap

-* Authentication
-* Cluster syncronization
-* Replication
- * At host recovery
- * When adding and removing hosts
-* API compability with some of the features in S3

 ## Installation